Paakofi62/A03/README.md

 How to use Git and Github:
 First you need to download git and create a github accounts.

-Then in Github, you need to create an account.
+In Github, you need to create an account.

 Github is a place where you store projects(code) and work with others on your projects or a group project.